saint11/DeadWeight/source/blacksalt.md

 # Gods

 ## New Gods
-The new gods are the gods that appeared after the origin of the new world, the world current one.
+The new gods are the gods that appeared after the origin of the world.
+They are the ones worshiped by most humans and other intelligent creatures.

 ### Goshkalon {.big}
 ![](./images/god_of_laughter.png){.left}